 Lang was arrested at the intersection of County Roads 1804 and 1802 in the Holly Pond area.
 Cullman County Sheriff Mike Rainey said deputies had staked out the location after reportedly learning Lang might attempt to harm someone.

 “After he escapes from the Arab City Jail, he called his girlfriend in the Joppa community and told her he was going to kill her,” Rainey said.
-“We were waiting on him.
-We had our lights off and saw a car coming up and he was in the backseat.
-He at first tried to hide his face from us.”
+“We were waiting on him.”

 Lang was previously charged with arson in Cullman County in a different case, and is now being held at the Cullman County Detention Center on $50,000 cash bond.
 Rainey said additional charges are likely forthcoming.